fairdataihub/FAIRshare-Docs/docs/developer-documentation/running-the-application.md

 # Running the application

-SODA for COVID-19 Research has been developed as an Electron application running a Vue 3 based front end.
+FAIRshare has been developed as an Electron application running a Vue 3 based front end.

 ### Vue frontend running in Electron